Top Scanners Fail to Flag DHS CISA-warned Known Exploited Vulnerabilities (KEV)

 The reliability of a vulnerability scanner is determined by the testing procedures it employs as well as the frequency with which its crawling algorithm is updated.
 With popular scanners such as Nessus, Nexpose, and Qualys missing critical vulnerabilities, users are blind to the fact that they are unknowingly vulnerable to cyber attacks leveraging concealed weaknesses.

 It is essential that organizations be aware of their inventory not just in terms of hardware and software, but also in terms of infrastructure and third-party services.
 Likewise, organizations need to rely only on continuous vulnerability scanning solutions (VMaaS), Attack Surface Management (ASM), and security companies that offer vulnerability intelligence feed to gather information on vulnerability detection and remediation.
-CSW provides all three key solutions to its customers and has been helping them gain cyber resilience against increasing instances of cyber-attacks and evolving threats.
+Securin provides all three key solutions to its customers and has been helping them gain cyber resilience against increasing instances of cyber-attacks and evolving threats.

 The countdown is on!
 The Scanners do not have your back, are you rethinking your scanning strategy?